 Marilyn Carlson Nelson ’61, former chairman and CEO of the Carlson Companies and former chair of the National Women’s Business Council

 Sally Quinn ’63, author and commentator

-Victoria Chan Palay ’65, a neurobiologist and former Olympic athlete
+Victoria Chan Palay ’65, neurobiologist and former Olympic athlete

 Molly Ivins ’66, political columnist and commentator

-Juliet Taylor ’67, casting director for more than 60 movies, including Woody Allen’s films
+Juliet Taylor ’67, casting director for more than 100 movies, including Taxi Driver and Woody Allen’s films